Library Senior Staff

 Chris joined the Department of Culture and the Arts (DCA) in 2008 as Director of Organisational Performance.
 During his time at the Department Chris has acted as Deputy Director General, Executive Director General Operations and as the Director of Business Services at the WA Museum.

-Most recently Chris was the Director Arts Funding and Development at DCA where he oversaw the State’s investment in the arts.
+Prior to joining the State Library, Chris was the Director Arts Funding and Development at DCA where he oversaw the State’s investment in the arts.
 This included funding to a number of arts organisations and individual artists through project grants.

 Chris is also a sessional lecturer at Edith Cowan University where he teaches Financial Management in the Arts to 2nd year arts management students.